Suspect killed, 3 deputies wounded in Kansas firefight - NewsBreak

 The release said the suspect was fatally shot and that a women in the vehicle was critically wounded.
 Neither of their names was released.

-Two deputies from Ford County and one from Clark County also were wounded.
-Two of them were rushed to a Wichita hospital with injuries described as serious, while the condition of the third deputy was described as good.
+Two deputies from Ford County and one from Clark County also were wounded and were rushed to a Wichita hospital with injuries described as serious.
+The condition of the third deputy was described as good.
 A highway patrol trooper was bit by a police dog during the melee but wasn't hurt badly.

 The Dodge City Police Department put out a notice urging people to avoid the area.
 It said surrounding roads would be closed for several hours.